 - a.
 Provide a brief overview of the lead organization, including its mission and the primary needs the organization addresses.
 (150 words maximum) - b.
+Specifically address how your organization's leadership (Board of Directors, senior management) reflects the demographic and lived experience of the communities it serves.
+This may include race, culture, ethnicity, immigration status, disability status, religious and spiritual beliefs, gender identity, sexual orientation, and generational identity.
+(150 words maximum). - c.
 Upload the following documents: - Organizational budget for the current year. - Internal Revenue Service Form 990 for the last two fiscal years. - Most recent audited financial statement.